eigan/mediasort/README.md

 Note: shortcuts cannot be combined, `-nv` will not work.
 This is a limitation of the CLI library used.

 ### About

+#### Step by step
+- Takes two arguments
+  - `source`: Read files from here
+  - `destination` (optional): Directory to populate.
+If not set, uses `source`
+- Takes several options, see list above

+-  Start look for media files in source
+  - Skip files if:
+    - Not a media file
+    - Filtered by options
+    - Is in built in ignorelist:
+      - .nomedia, @eaDir

+  - Generate a name based on the `--format` option
+  - Check if the generated name exists
+    - Check if duplicate
+    - append an available "index" to the name

+  - Move or link the media file into destination

 #### Speed
 For a structure with 3494 files (41.6GB), it took 0.29 seconds.